elos/documentation/guide/3 - Access Control.md

 #### Writing

-A user can write to their own record, and the records which they own.
-Additionally a user can write to any records which are enumerated in the contexts of any groups with access level > 1 of which the user is a 'grantee.'
+A user can write to their own record, and the *mutable* records which they own.
+Additionally a user can write to any *mutable* records which are enumerated in the contexts of any groups with access level > 1 of which the user is a 'grantee.'
+A *mutable* record is defined as any record which is not explicitly *immutable*.

 As with reading, they can write if authorized by definition of the groups they are a part of.